Pier4413/PythonSimpleSettings/README.md

 # PythonSimpleSettings
 This is a simple module to wrap ConfigParser and check if the settings exists

-To use it you need to call the getInstance as it's implemented from a singleton
+To use it you need to call the get_instance as it's implemented from a singleton

 Small example below :